 What We Do

+Human Dignity Foundation makes grants to not-for–profit organisations that have a shared approach to working with children and young people.
 Children and young people account for almost half the world’s population and although their rights to survival, development, protection and participation are guaranteed by the UN Convention on the Rights of the Child, millions of children experience poverty and abuse.

 HDF will complete its grantmaking in 2021 and as of the beginning of 2017 it has 5 years remaining to complete its strategic contribution to beneficiaries, grantees and the sector.
 During this period HDF will narrow its programmatic focus to two areas:

 - Harmful Practices (HP)

 This decision is based on substantial discussions between HDF staff, management and board, and recommendations from an external Impact Review.

 HDF has developed a new Theory of Change 2017-2021 to guides its programmatic work during the last period of its life, for details click on the image below.
 In addition, HDF will continue to support capacity building of grantees, building evidence and strengthening sector.

 HDF espouses a holistic model we work with a mixture of local, national and international grantees to achieve individual and societal change providing levels of funding appropriate to the context.